H Co 108th Infantry Regiment 40th Infantry Division

 I sent an email to Jennifer and she responded immediately and understood exactly what I wanted and presented a research project outline.
 It was very professional and well thought out.
 Jennifer understands and feels the emotion of family members who are searching for information about loved ones because she has experienced this herself first hand.
 She and her associate searched the military archives at College Park, MD and St. Louis, MO.
 The work product I received was exactly what was ordered and what I needed.

 Now, while I am in Normandy with my wife and son we are retracing the steps of Pvt.
 Glen W. Standing from Omaha Beach to the area where he was killed on June 15, 1944.
 We will conduct a small memorial service there by setting up a temporary Fallen Soldier Memorial with a presentation of the Purple Heart Medal.
-Jennifer was also instrumental in putting me in contact with Florent Plana, head of the WW II Veterans Memorial Project, who lives in Normandy.
-Florent and a friend of his who is an expert on the 2nd Inf.
+Jennifer was also instrumental in putting me in contact with a researcher who lives in Normandy.
+He and a friend of his who is an expert on the 2nd Inf.
 Div. are meeting us in Normandy and taking us over the route that Glen followed.

 This will be a life time remembrance and it could not have been done without the expert assistance of Jennifer Holik. — Garth Limburg, July 2016

 I grew up not knowing the circumstances surrounding my fathers death who was killed in WWll.
 What a lucky day for me when I came across you website.
 From that very day I have learned so much information from your research that would I would never have had otherwise.

 I can’t say enough about your professionalism.
 Everything was delivered as you promised.